Jo Phoenix: Freedom of speech

-She is one of the two academic speakers (along with Rosa Freedman) who received an apology from University of Essex in 2021 after their invitation to speak was withdrawn at short notice.
+Phoenix is one of the two academic speakers (along with Rosa Freedman) who received an apology from the University of Essex in 2021 after their invitation to speak about transgender rights in prisons was withdrawn at short notice due to students claiming that Phoenix is transphobic.
 In November 2021, Phoenix welcomed legal action against the University of Essex, claiming its policies breach free speech legislation.
 The Free Speech Union, led by Toby Young, took the action.
 An investigation found the decision to withdraw the invitation "amounted to a breach of Prof Phoenix's right to freedom of expression".

-In 2021 she began a process of suing the Open University (her employer) for not protecting her against harassment in the workplace.
+In 2021, Phoenix began a process of bringing a constructive dismissal case against the Open University (her employer) for not protecting her against harassment in the workplace.
 She has stated that she hopes the "case will help to establish a line in the sand and make it clear that baseless accusations of transphobia simply for standing up for the rights of women is harassment especially when made in an academic context".
-She left the Open University to take up a professorial role at University of Reading in the School of Law.
+She left the Open University to take up a professorial role in the law school at the University of Reading.
+In January 2024, the Tribunal found in her favour.
+The judgment said that she had been constructively unfairly dismissed, and that she had suffered victimisation, harassment (which included being compared to a "racist uncle"), and direct discrimination by the Open University, which did not allow her to speak about her negative treatment in department meetings due to her research, and failed to protect her from deplatforming campaigns and being called a "transphobe" or "TERF" on social media.
+In March 2024, Professor Phoenix announced that she had agreed a compensation settlement with the Open University.
+The amount to be paid was not disclosed.